No Time to Observe: Adaptive Influence Maximization with Partial Feedback: -Greedy Adaptive Policy with Partial Feedback

-Suppose we have made observations $\psi_{[r]}$ at round $r$, let $p_v(\mathcal{S}; \psi_{[r]})$ denote the activation probability of $v$ given seeds $\mathcal{S}$ and observation $\psi_{[r]}$, and let $f(\mathcal{S}; \psi_{[r]})=\sum_{v\in V} p_v(\mathcal{S}; \psi_{[r]})$ denote the expected cascade under the same setting.
-Define ${O_{[r]}}$ as the set of nodes whose activation probability is zero at round $r$.
-Except for the first round, we wait until the following condition is satisfied, before selecting the next seed: where $\alpha\in[0,1]$ is a control parameter and $|\cdot|$ is the size of a set.
-This condition can be interpreted as follows: the average activation probability of all nodes with non-zero activation probability is sufficiently high.
-Note that this condition can always be satisfied in at most $D$ slots, where $D$ is the diameter of the social network.
+Condition (\ref{cond:!}) can be interpreted as follows: we will not select the next seed until the average activation probability of all nodes with non-zero activation probability is sufficiently high.
+Note that this condition can always be satisfied when we reach a final realization (i.e., $\frac{f(S| \psi_{[t]})}{|V\setminus O(S; \psi_{[t]})|}=1$ when $\psi_{[t]}$ is a final realization).
 We use $\alpha$ to control the tradeoff of \emph{delay} and \emph{performance}.
 In particular, a larger $\alpha$ indicates longer delay but better performance.
 For example, if we set $\alpha=1$, our model becomes full-feedback model, that is, we must wait until every node is either in active state or non-active state, before selecting the next seed.
 On the other hand, if we set $\alpha=0$, our model is reduced to zero-feedback model, implying that we can select all seeds in advance.